MuresanIA/Todo-App-Full-Stack-Angular/README.md

-Hello,

-Thank you for your interest in my Todo - Application.

-This repository contains the source code for the Front - End of the application.
+# Client - Side Todo - App

+## Technology used:

+- Angular.js

 Here you can find the source code for the Back - End of the application:

 https://github.com/MuresanIA/Todo-App-Full-Stack-Restful-Web-Services

-The steps in creating the application:
+### Application was created in 4 steps:

-1. Connecting Angular Front - End to Spring - Boot restful services.
+- Connecting Angular Front - End to Spring - Boot restful services.

-2. Implementing basic authentication with Spring - Boot and Spring - Security.
+- Implementing basic authentication with Spring - Boot and Spring - Security.

-3. Connecting Spring - Security and Spring - Boot with JWT - Framework.
+- Connecting Spring - Security and Spring - Boot with JWT - Framework.

-4. Connecting Spring - Boot restful API with JPA and Hibernate.
+- Connecting Spring - Boot restful API with JPA and Hibernate.

-Each of these steps is visible through my pushes to  main  branch.

-To access the application click on the following link:
+To test the application click on the following link:

 https://todo-app7.herokuapp.com/